What is a Judge of Election?

 If I serve as a Judge of Election, will I be paid?

 Yes.
-Election judges who work the full Election Day are paid a base pay of $150 for their services.
-An election judge who completes the training that is offered for the current election can receive a training bonus, which will be added to the base pay for working on Election Day.
+Election judges who work the full Election Day are paid a base pay of $170 for their services.
+An election judge who completes the training that is offered for the current election can receive a training bonus of $50, which will be added to the base pay for working on Election Day for a total of $220.
+Judges that DO NOT attend training WILL NOT receive the $50 bonus.
 Every election will have a specific training option, and the training must be completed before each election to earn the training bonus.

 Can I take time off from work?